 Making donuts is so easy!
 Easier than cookies, cupcakes, cakes, and muffins.
 First, you’ll need a donut pan.
 Here is the 6-count donut pan I own.
 Alternatively, you could use a muffin pan instead.
 The baking time would be a little longer.

 Here’s my little trick: once the thick donut batter is all mixed together, simply spoon it into a large zipped-top bag and pipe it into the donut cavities through a little corner you’ll cut out.
 It sounds weird, but it’s the easiest way to get the donut batter neatly into the donut pan.
 Plus, it’s easy clean up!
 I fill the bag similar to how I fill a piping bag for frosting (using a large cup, shown here).

 Baked donuts are quite quick – they take about 9-10 minutes, tops.
 Once they come out of the oven, make a simple chocolate ganache and dunk the donuts directly into it to frost.

 Let’s chat about the rich, smooth, velvety ganache for a sec.
 It’s simply made from chocolate chips, butter, corn syrup (for shine), and a splash of water.
 Melt it all together and there ya go.
-1 minute chocolate ganache, I call it.
+1 minute chocolate glaze, I call it.